 The pylon Camera Software Suite is a software package comprised of an easy-to-use SDK along with drivers and tools that you can use to operate any Basler camera with a Windows, Linux or macOS operating system.
 Thanks to the latest GenICam technology pylon offers unrestricted access to the latest camera models and features.

 An overview of features for the pylon Linux ARM release

-- Unrestricted support for Basler GigE and USB 3.0 cameras
+- Unlimited support of Basler GigE Vision and USB 3.0 cameras

 - Configuration support for BCON cameras